Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison to -ray detected stellar clusters

 \subsection{NGC~3603}

-NGC~3603 is a particularly young stellar cluster with an age of 1\,Myr.
-A CR efficiency of 10\% is used in this case, consistent with the \emph{baseline} of our model, however our density estimations were found to be insufficient in this case for comparison to Fermi-LAT data \citep{2020ApJ...897..131Saha}.
-As observational data suggests an enhanced gas density in this region, we adopt an average gas density obtained from \cite{Larson1981} of $\sim 78\,\mathrm{cm}^{-3}$ for the surrounding medium, which enables our model to approximately match the data in an optimistic scenario \citep{2017Y}.
+NGC~3603 is a particularly young star cluster with an age of 1\,Myr hence no SN explosions are expected yet.
+A CR efficiency of 10\% is used in this case, consistent with our \emph{maximal} model, however our density estimations were found to be insufficient in this case for comparison to Fermi-LAT data \citep{2020ApJ...897..131Saha}.
+Note that we only consider the data detected from the extended source FGES J1109.4-6115e, neglecting the (lesser) contribution from a point like source also present in the region.
+As observational data suggests an enhanced gas density in this region, we adopt an average gas density obtained from \cite{Larson1981} ranging from $\sim 41$ to $\sim 79\,\mathrm{cm}^{-3}$ for the surrounding medium, (when also accounting for the uncertainty in cluster mass) and up to $210\,\mathrm{cm}^{-3}$ based on literature values which enables our model to approximately match the data in an optimistic scenario \citep{2025RocamoraNGC3603,2017Y}.

-The shaded region in Figure \ref{fig:data} shows the influence of accounting for a factor $\sim 3$ underestimation in the cluster mass, for shell fragmentation and for a change in the diffusion scenario.
-The steeper slope of the lower bound to the shaded region corresponds to Kraichnan diffusion, whilst we find that Bohm diffusion - as applied to the upper bound - produces a shape more consistent with data.
+The shaded region in Figure \ref{fig:data} shows the influence of accounting for a factor $\sim 3$ underestimation in the cluster mass, CR efficiency between 5\% and 10\% and using Bohm diffusion, which produces a shape more consistent with data than the Kraichnan case.
 As no TeV observation has been reported yet, our modelling provides a clear prediction of the expected gamma-ray slope in this domain within the termination shock model for particle acceleration, to be probed in the near future.